ArangoDB-Community/pyArango/README.rst

 Key Features
 ------------
 pyArango is geared toward the developer.
-It's here to help to you develop really cool apps using ArangoDB, really fast.
+It's strength are:
  - Light and simple interface
+ - Built-in extendable schema and field validation
  - Built-in validation of fields on setting or on saving
  - Support for all index types
  - Supports graphs, traversals and all types of queries
  - Caching of documents with Insertions and Lookups in O(1)

+This makes pyArango ideal to start quickly, but also a perfect tool for developing complex critical applications that require precise field validation.

 Collections are treated as types that apply to the documents within.
 That means you can define a Collection and then create instances of this Collection in several databases.
 The same goes for graphs.